-Proliferation of Weapons of Mass Destruction and their components
+5. Proliferation of Weapons of Mass Destruction and Their Components

 Proliferation is generally defined as the spread of WMD and the corresponding technical knowledge associated with their production.
 Analysts distinguish between two types of WMD proliferation: vertical and horizontal.
 An example of vertical proliferation is the amassing of atomic weapons by established nuclear powers, as occurred during the 1960s when the US and the Soviet Union stockpiled thousands of nuclear arms and continued to develop more powerful and sophisticated weapons.
 An example of horizontal proliferation is the spread of nuclear weapons to conventionally armed nations, as occurred when India developed a nuclear weapon in 1974.
 Most proliferation in the past has been state-to-state, but the rise of nuclear black-market networks, such as the one led by A.Q.
-Khan until 2004, alerted the world to the new proliferation danger posed by nonstate actors.
+Khan until 2004, alerted the world to the new proliferation danger posed by non-state actors.
 The emergence of international terrorism and the avowed intentions of some to acquire WMD of all types have heightened the threat.
-Horizontal WMD proliferation can manifest in four ways: the transfer of weapons themselves, proliferation of technology and know-how.
+Horizontal WMD proliferation of components and materials, proliferation of delivery systems, and proliferation of technology and know-how.

-1. Transfer of weapons
+5.1 Transfer of Weapons